hihiztc1/FineServe/Readme.md

 ### 3) Parametric mode

 Parametric mode synthesizes request arrivals using parameterized statistical models.
-By default, it uses Gamma parameters for inter-arrival timing, and can optionally enable NB-based 1ms micro-burst modeling for burst-dominant workloads such as `Dense_lt10B`.
+By default, it uses Gamma parameters for inter-arrival timing, and can optionally enable NB-based micro-burst modeling for burst-dominant workloads.
+See [Parametric Modeling Details](metadata/Parametric.md) for full details.

 You can start parametric mode in **two ways**: